Diving and Hyperbaric Medicine: Instructions for authors

 Figures (including photos, graphs, diagrams, illustrations and radiographs) must not be embedded in the main manuscript document.
 They are to be uploaded as separate electronic files in high resolution preferably TIF but DHM accepts JPEG format in Manuscript Manager.
 Name the document with the first author’s name and figure number as appropriate.
 Figures should be uploaded to Manuscript Manager in their numbered order, which results in them being compiled in the review document in correct order.

 Graphs may be submitted either in colour or grey-scale, with no unnecessary shading, grid lines or box lines.
 Please choose the simplest graphical format that displays the data effectively.
 3-D graphs are discouraged unless they are necessary to display 3-D data.
 Both markers and lines should be unique to facilitate easy discrimination of the data being presented.
 Special attention should be given to ensuring that font sizes within a diagram are sufficiently large to be legible should the diagram be sized for single-column presentation.
 The preferred font in diagrams and graphs is Times New Roman.
-Graph symbol keys should appear within the white space of the figure (not outside the axes) if possible or be included in the legend.
+Graph symbol keys should appear within the white space of the figure (not outside the axes) if possible or be included in the caption.
 Please ensure that axes are labelled using sentence case and the same data formatting conventions presented below.

 Any graphs or histograms created in Excel should be sent within their original Excel file, including the data table(s) from which they were produced.
 This allows the journal office to edit figures for maximum legibility when printed.
 Upload the spreadsheet to Manuscript Manager with the other manuscript documents and select the designator ‘other’ and the option ‘hide from reviewers’ so that the spreadsheet is not incorporated in the review document.